-When you are planning out your day or week, it’s important to set priorities so that you can get through the most important tasks first.
-We can often get caught up with all those little jobs which can quickly add up and leave you less time to get through the more necessary tasks.
+When you are planning out your day or week, it’s important to set priorities so that you get through the most important tasks first.
+We can often get caught up with all those little jobs that can quickly add up and leave you less time to accomplish the necessary tasks.

 This can often be the way with household chores - you think you’ll just quickly fold the washing, put on another load, do some dinner prep, and fill out some forms before you go to the shops to buy that birthday present.
 But all those ‘mini-tasks’ quickly add up, and before you know it, you’ve only left yourself 20 minutes to get to the shops before they close, so now you’re rushing around and panicking!
 We’ve all been there…